Theatre (THR)

 THR 201 Dance for Musical Theatre 3 credits

 Through the study and practice of the various styles of dance used on the musical theatre stage, such as ballet, modern, jazz, and tap, this course will focus on dance technique, character development through movement, and performance skills.
 Execution and exploration of choreographed pieces from musical theatre repertoire will be taught and performed in a final Student Showcase.
 Students will be introduced to a wide dance vocabulary as well as to the major contributors/choreographers of Musical Theatre.
-Prerequisite: May be repeated once as an elective which may count as a general elective or be credited to a theatre major.
+(Studio course)

 Through improvisation, monologue, and scene work, students learn and develop the basic techniques for approaching the acting process.
 These include relaxation, imagination, spontaneity, concentration, character analysis, and using the voice, face, and body to assist in creating a complete and complex character.